-Litigation expenses incurred as a normal part of the business, such as LTD claim litigation expenses, are included in unit expenses.
+Litigation expenses incurred as a normal part of the business, such as long-term disability (LTD) claim litigation expenses, are included in unit expenses.

-For extraordinary litigation expenses, for example, expenses resulting from class action lawsuits, the actuary coordinates with any accounting provisions on the balance sheet.
+For extraordinary litigation expenses, e.g., expenses resulting from class action lawsuits, the actuary coordinates with any accounting provisions on the balance sheet.
 A policy liability for such expenses is set only when the expense is reasonably certain.
 The expenses include items such as higher ongoing administration expenses, and legal expenses in determining case-by-case remedies.